ayinos/ayinos.github.io/_posts/2025-08-07-find-duplicate-elements.md

   .collect(Collectors.toSet()); //collect into a set.
 ```

-## Solution 2: Use a hashmap & frequency count
+## Solution 2: Use a hashmap to store the frequency
 ```java
 List<String> colors = List.of("Red", "Blue", "Green", "Blue", "Purple", "Green");
 HashSet<String> duplicateColors =